TeodorVecerdi/Vecerdi.License/README.md

   license [command] [options]

 Options:
-  -i, --license, --spdx-identifier <SPDX>  The SPDX identifier of the license to generate. [default: MIT] -o, --output <file>                      The output file path. [default: ./LICENSE] -s, --silent                             Suppress console output.
+  -i, --license, --spdx-identifier <SPDX>  The SPDX identifier of the license to generate. [default: NON-AI-MIT] -o, --output <file>                      The output file path. [default: ./LICENSE] -s, --silent                             Suppress console output.
   -a, --accept-placeholders                Accept default values for placeholders in the license text.